CosmosID/cosmosid-cli/README.md

 ## Commands

 There are several types of commands supported by the CosmosID CLI
-1. Commands for retrieving data to terminal (output) from CosmosID cloud - files, analysis.
+1. Commands for retrieving data to terminal (output) from CosmosID cloud - files, runs, analysis.
 2. Commands for uploading metagenomics or amplicon samples to CosmosID cloud for analysis - uploads.
 3. Commands for retrieving the reports archive from CosmosID cloud - reports